Ninus: In Hellenic historiography

-As the story goes, Ninus, having conquered all neighboring Asian countries apart from India and Bactriana, then made war on Oxyartes, king of Bactriana, with an army of nearly two million, taking all but the capital, Bactra.
+As the story goes, Ninus, having conquered all neighboring Asian countries apart from India and Bactriana, then made war on Oxyartes, king of Bactriana, with an army of, according to Ctesias, 1,700,000 foot-soldiers, 210,000 cavalry, and slightly less than 10,600 scythe-bearing chariots, taking all but the capital, Bactra.
 During the siege of Bactra, he met Semiramis, the wife of one of his officers, Onnes, whom he took from her husband and married.
 The fruit of the marriage was Ninyas, said to have succeeded Ninus.

 Ctesias (as known from Diodorus) also related that after the death of Ninus, his widow Semiramis, who was rumored to have murdered Ninus, erected to him a temple-tomb, 9 stadia high and 10 stadia broad, near Babylon, where the story of Pyramus and Thisbe (Πύραμος; Θίσβη) was later based.
 She was further said to have made war on the last remaining independent monarch in Asia, king Stabrobates of India, but was defeated and wounded, abdicating in favour of her son Ninyas.